Register your interest in the new IBRS networking service for CIOs, CIO Cyber & Risk Network.

 - Should a CIO not be available to attend a gathering, sending a direct report is possible but discouraged.
 If direct reports are sent too often, as determined by the group, the CIOs’ invitation to participate may be withdrawn and no refund will be offered.

-- James Turner will be the only person from IBRS participating in these gatherings, as the facilitator.
+- Claire Pales will be the only person from IBRS participating in these gatherings, as the facilitator.

 Founder and CEO